 - PhD or equivalent

-Applicants must possess strong English-language skills and are responsible for obtaining their own visa and living accommodations.
+Applicants must possess strong English-language skills and be responsible for obtaining their own visa and living accommodations.

 If you are a medical student, the Office of Graduate Medical Education coordinates a medical elective program for visiting US and International medical students.
 See programs for medical students.